Lakehead University's Faculty of Law is leading the way in Indigenous legal education for all our students.

 In the past, many Indigenous laws have been suppressed – but not fully extinguished – through colonialism and attempted cultural genocide.
 There is now a burgeoning movement seeking to revitalize, recognize and apply Indigenous laws and legal principles.

 This course aims to prepare students to contribute to that movement by providing them with the tools to develop a conceptual framework for understanding non-state, decentralized legal orders.

-Aboriginal Perspectives is a non-credit course, where students will be introduced to Aboriginal culture, traditions and perspectives through invited speakers and out of class opportunities to interact with Aboriginal communities.
+Indigenous Perspectives is a non-credit course, where students will be introduced to Aboriginal culture, traditions and perspectives through invited speakers, Elders, and out of class opportunities to interact with indigenous communities.
 Certain in-class sessions are mandatory and will be scheduled throughout the first year.
-In addition students are to complete their own hours of engagement with Aboriginal communities.
+In addition, students are to complete their own hours of engagement with indigenous communities and local initiatives.
 The hours may include scheduled opportunities in the law school such as guest speakers, elder talks, and special ceremonies.
-Outside of the law school students may attend Aboriginal cultural events, ceremonies, conferences or volunteer with Aboriginal organizations.
+Outside of the law school students may attend cultural events, ceremonies, conferences or volunteer opportunities.